 If your cat experiences an allergic reaction to the rabies vaccine, it doesn’t automatically mean she can’t ever be vaccinated again.

-Feline injection-site sarcomas can also occur with any vaccine, including the rabies vaccine.
+Feline injection-site sarcomas (FISS) can also occur with any vaccine, including the rabies vaccine.

 FISSs are rare, occurring in approximately 1 out of every 10,000 to 30,000 vaccinations.
 FISSs are cancerous tumors that develop at the injection site months or even years later.
 If you find a lump where your cat got her rabies shot, contact your veterinarian immediately.
 Although most lumps do not go on to become FISSs, your veterinarian will closely monitor it to make sure it goes away on its own.